Have you noticed a severe drop in your skills when it comes to playing darts lately?

 Most professional dart players and those who engage in the game regularly keep a sharpener located within their dart case at all times, so that they can take care to sharpen their tips after each game.

-You can even find complete dart kits like this one that comes with sharpeners included as part of the set.
+You can even find complete dart kits like this one (affiliate link) that comes with sharpeners included as part of the set.

 Keeping your darts adequately sharpened is the quickest and easiest way to make sure that you keep getting the most out of every throw!